 Chatbots are the latest form of artificial intelligence to cause a stir in the tech scene.
-Even though a huge number of examples of this ‘weak AI’ exist (including Siri, web search engines, automated translators and facial recognition) and other topics such as responsive web design (opens in new tab) are hogging the limelight, chatbots are still causing a stir.
-With major investment from big companies, there remain plenty of opportunities to hack the future.
+Even though a huge number of examples of ‘weak AI’ exist (including Siri, web search engines, automated translators and facial recognition) and other topics such as responsive web design (opens in new tab) are hogging the limelight, chatbots are still causing a stir.
+With major investment from big companies, there remain plenty of opportunities to hack the conversational interfaces of the future.

 Sometimes they get a bad reputation, but chatbots can be useful.
 They don’t need to feel like a basic replacement for a standard web form, where the user fills in input fields and waits for validation – they can provide a conversational experience.